 How Do You Treat Tight Skin?

 Do you have a favorite product or remedy for when your face is feeling tight?
-Whenever my skin feels tight, I always cut back on any exfoliation for a few days and up my hydration and moisturizing products.
+When my skin feels tight, I always cut back on any exfoliation for a few days and up my hydration and moisturizing products.

-When my face feels tight during the winter, it’s usually a sign that I need a better moisturizer.
+When my face feels tight and dry during the winter, it’s usually a sign that I need a better moisturizer.
 Sometimes my skin gets so dry during the winter that my skin feels tight even after moisturizing.

 Now that I’ve gotten my routine down, my skin rarely ever feels tight.
 And if my skin feels tight again, then I know exactly what to do to treat it and get my skin back on track.
 Sometimes my skin will feel tight but not dry, but that is a good thing because it means you can rehydrate your skin before any real damage is done to your moisture barrier.